 Why is our hair so dry?

 First, let’s talk about dry hair.
 “Our oil glands shrink over time and they don’t produce oil efficiently,” says Dr. Heather Woolery-Lloyd, a dermatologist in Miami Beach, Florida.
 When you’re younger, “oil travels down the hair follicle and naturally coats the hair.
 If you’re old, you’re not producing as much oil,” leaving your hair much drier than before.
 The obvious solution would seem to be adding oil to the hair.
 This will work—temporarily.
 But as soon as we wash our hair, we wash out the oil.
-And the thing about adding oil to your hair is that you might just look as if you have greasy hair.
+And adding oil to your hair may make it look greasy.
 More importantly, dry hair is not just about a lack of oil.

 Let’s talk cuticles

-No, we haven’t suddenly switched the topic to nails.
-Your hair has a cuticle too, and it is actually the most important part of your hair.
+Just like nails, your hair has a cuticle as well.
 The cuticle is the outer layer of the hair strand.
 The hair cuticle is made up of protein scales that overlay each other to keep moisture within the hair shaft.

 When you look at hair cuticles under a microscope, they are overlaid—similar to shingles on a roof or scales on a fish.
 The primary purpose of the cuticle is to protect the innermost layers of the hair shaft, especially the cortex.